elmahio/documentation/docs/managing-organisations-and-users.md

 **Enforce two-factor authentication**

 When enabling this toggle, all users in your organization will be required to set up two-factor authentication.
 Requiring two-factor authentication will also disallow social accounts since we have no way of knowing if a user signing up with a social account has enabled two-factor authentication or not.
+Most online security systems (like Azure) and on-premise systems (like Active Directory) will let you enforce 2FA on all users in the organization.

 **Disallow social login**